TheKoola/eosstracker/doc/EOSS-Install-dump1090.md

 ### Test the New ADS-B Application

-For Version 1.3 users and `dev` branch users, to ensure the new apps have started, reboot your brick.
+To ensure the new apps have started, reboot your brick.
 The apps should have started as a result of the installation, but this reboot is to make sure they reliably start each time.
 Follow the steps below to test the installation:
 1. Access the EOSS SDR APRS Web page and observe the new menu tab labeled "ADS-B" at the top of your screen.
 The page should look similar to this: